Paqmind/fab/README.md

 #### Speculation 1

-Declarative approach should be built after imperative one.<br/> The problem: no viable imperative solution were found.
+Declarative implementation should be built upon imperative one.<br/> The problem: no viable imperative implementation were found.

 #### Speculation 2